han-yaeger/yaeger-tutorial/docs/player-controlled.md

 ![Edit](images/edit.png) Change the event handler in Hanny in such a way that when the health reaches zero, the Game Over scene is loaded.

-## Add a Quit Game button to the Game Over Scene
+## Add a quit game button to the game over scene

 ![Edit](images/edit.png) Add a second button to the *Game Over* scene.
 Clicking this button should quit Yaeger.
 The class `YaegerGame` provides a method to